Themes / Improving Styling

 Early Designs

-• Set up continuous discovery around styling to talk to customers, show early designs and refine our understanding of the problem.
+I set up a continuous discovery system to talk to customers who were using advanced styling.
+The objective was to show early designs and refine our understanding of the problem.

 The Messy Middle